 From time to time we may have various common interest groups onboard attending for example conventions, conferences, seminars, training courses, competitions, tournaments or specialty holidays such as cookery and dancing courses.
 These groups may take place on the dates when you are sailing with us.
 While we envisage that this will not affect the overall normal day-to-day operation of the ship, there may be occasions when certain facilities are unavailable to you whilst these groups are on board.

-For the purposes of the Data Protection Act 1998, and any associated legislation, RCL Cruises Ltd is a data controller.
+For the purposes of Regulation (EU) 2016/679 of the European Parliament and of the council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation), and any associated legislation, RCL Cruises Ltd is a Data Controller.
 In order to process your booking, we need to collect certain personal details from you.
 These details will include, where applicable, the names and addresses of party members, credit/debit card or other payment details and special requirements; such as those relating to any disability or medical condition, which may affect the chosen holiday arrangements, dietary restrictions and religious beliefs which you may disclose too us.
 We may also need to collect other personal details such as your nationality, citizenship, gender and passport details in addition to the details mentioned above.
 If we need any other personal details, we will inform you before we obtain them from you.

 We need to pass on your personal details to the companies and organisations that need to know them so that your holiday can be provided (for example your airline, hotel, the ship operator, other supplier, credit/debit card company or bank).
 We may also be required, either by law or by applicable third parties (such as Immigration Authorities) to disclose your details for various reasons; for example in the interests of protecting national security.

-Such disclosure of personal details will only be made if permitted by the Data Protection Act 1998 and any associated legislation.
+Such disclosure of personal details will only be made if permitted by the Data Protection Act 2018 or General Data Protection Regulation (as applicable) and any associated legislation.
 Such companies, organisations and third parties may be outside the European Union, Norway, Iceland or Liechtenstein if your holiday is to take place or to involve suppliers outside these countries.
 We would also like to store and use your personal details for future marketing purposes, (for example sending you a brochure or details of a promotion).
 All details you give us in connection with your booking (including those relating to any disability or medical condition or your religious beliefs) will be kept confidential.
 However, we will use only names and contact details for marketing purposes.
 You can write to the Marketing Department at RCL Cruises Ltd if you wish to not receive marketing and promotional material from us.

 We are entitled to assume you do not object to our doing any of the things mentioned in this statement unless you tell us otherwise in writing.
-Except where expressly permitted by the Data Protection Act 1998 and any associated legislation, we will only deal with the personal details you give us as set out above unless you agree otherwise.
+Except where expressly permitted by the Data Protection Act 1998 or the General Data Protection Regulation (as applicable) and any associated legislation, we will only deal with the personal details you give us as set out above unless you agree otherwise.
 We have appropriate security measures in place to protect this information.

 CCTV (Closed Circuit Television)